jcarpe/data-structures-101/src/hash-table/README.md

 ## Features

-- Customizable Size: Initialize the hash table with a specific size.
+- **Customizable Size**: Initialize the hash table with a specific size.
-- Hash Function: Uses a custom hash function to convert keys into hash values.
+- **Hash Function**: Uses a custom hash function to convert keys into hash values.
-- Separate Chaining: Handles collisions using separate chaining with linked lists.
+- **Separate Chaining**: Handles collisions using separate chaining with linked lists.

 ## Usage